metalbear-co/metalbear.co/content/en/blog/hooking-go-from-rust/index.md

 One of the ideas we had while working on this was to write a framework that will provide APIs to hook Go functions, i.e make trampolines from Rust using proc macros.
 It felt like too big of a project, and what we ended up doing suits our current needs, but if anyone is up for working on such a framework, we’d be happy to sponsor it!
 We’d love to hear your feedback and thoughts in our Backend Engineers community on [Discord](https://discord.com/invite/J5YSrStDKD).
 Feel free to checkout [mirrord](https://github.com/metalbear-co/mirrord), send corrections/issues with the blog post on our [website’s repository](https://github.com/metalbear-co/metalbear.co) or just reach us at hi@metalbear.co.

+[^1]: The cool Gopher was made using https://gopherize.me/.